Families Response Team Specialist (FRT)

 Work Conditions & Physical Demands

-- Employee will be required to complete a TB Testing, background check, Drug Screen (Employment pending drug screen and background check), Domestic Violence/Sexual Assault training and CPR &First Aid certification.
+- Employee will be required to complete a TB test, fingerprinting, drug screen (employment pending on drug screen, background and Motor Vehicle Report review), 72-hour Domestic Violence/Sexual Assault training and CPR/First Aid certification.

 The following are work conditions that one may encounter in the course of performing their job duties: